jagrutiparmar21/CypressIO_Demo/README.md

-# CypressIO_Demo
+# Playwright_Demo
-Cypress for Begineer
+Playwright for Begineer